Mint Review – Can This App Really Help Manage Your Money?

 About Mint

-Signing up for Mint allows you to connect your data from every financial institution you’re associated with, including your credit card accounts, brokerage accounts, retirement accounts, and any other accounts you may own.
-With all accounts connected to the Mint budgeting app, you have access to all your financial information from one app.
+Creating a Mint account enables you to consolidate data from all your financial institutions, including credit card accounts, brokerage accounts, retirement accounts, and any other financial accounts you maintain.
+Once all accounts connect to the Mint budgeting app, you’ll access your complete financial picture through a single platform.

-If you’re ready to make more confident transactions with this free budgeting tool, continue reading to find the initial setup to help you get started on using Mint.
+Ready to make more confident financial decisions with this free budgeting tool?
+Continue reading to learn the initial setup process that will get you started with Mint.

 How to Use Mint